araveret/DAT6/README.md

     * As you experiment with K and generate new training data, how can you "see" high versus low variance?
 How can you "see" high versus low bias?
     * Why should we care about variance at all?
 Shouldn't we just minimize bias and ignore variance?
     * Does a high value for K cause over-fitting or under-fitting?

+####Resources:
+* For more on Pandas plotting, read the [visualization page](http://pandas.pydata.org/pandas-docs/stable/visualization.html) from the official Pandas documentation.
+* To learn how to customize your plots further, browse through this [notebook on matplotlib](http://nbviewer.ipython.org/github/fonnesbeck/Bios366/blob/master/notebooks/Section2_4-Matplotlib.ipynb).
+* To explore different types of visualizations and when to use them, [Choosing a Good Chart](http://www.extremepresentation.com/uploads/documents/choosing_a_good_chart.pdf) is a handy one-page reference, and Columbia's Data Mining class has an excellent [slide deck](http://www2.research.att.com/~volinsky/DataMining/Columbia2011/Slides/Topic2-EDAViz.ppt).
+* For a more in-depth look at machine learning, read section 2.1 (14 pages) of Hastie and Tibshirani's excellent book, [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
+(It's a free PDF download!)